gopherslab/conduit-connector-zendesk/README.md

 |`zendesk.apitoken`     | password associated with the username for login                              | true     |         |

 # Limitations

-- IncrementalExport will take maximum 10 API request per minute
-- `per_page` is a optional parameter for default per page result. default is set to 1000
 - `bufferSize` is set to 100, as bulk import moves 100 tickets max in one request
 - Ticket import can be authorized only by `admins`